robcarver17/pysystemtrade/docs/userguide.md

             return combined_forecast

         ## notice that self.parent will be the system object which contains the stage
-        ## Notice the caching method takes as arguments the item name (same as the method), instrument code, private function to call if we need to calculate
+        ## Notice the caching method takes as arguments the item name (same as the method), instrument code, private function to call
-        ##  'self' is an optional, *args argument.
-There can be others but it's relatively common for the private function to need access to the current stage
+            if we need to calculate, and the system stage (self)
+        ##  There can be additional arguments

         combined_forecast=self.parent.calc_or_cache( 'get_combined_forecast', instrument_code,  _get_combined_forecast, self)
         return combined_forecast